 Currently at the head of Concept & Research (CORE), a Brussels based consultancy specialising in European Affairs, Training and Communication, Lucyna has strong managerial and EU interest representation background as lobbyist, communicator and trainer.
 Prior to managing Concept & Research, she was Programme Director with Interel, a major Public Relations / Public Affairs agency in Brussels.
 Lucyna holds several community functions: she is member of Board of SEAP – the Society of European Affairs Practitioners and of CEJI (the Jewish Contribution to Inclusive Europe), and Memeber of the Executive Committee of the European Association for the Museum of the Jewish History in Poland.
 Lucyna has an MA degree in English and German, a BA in Slavic languages and teaching from the Université Libre de Bruxelles (ULB).

-Frederick Mocatta is Managing Director of the investment division of a Chinese industrial company.
-He previously worked in fund management and commodities, including at JP Morgan in Hong Kong and Singapore.
+Frederick Mocatta is an executive at Sir Elly Kadoorie & Sons Limited, a diversified investment firm with interests in power, hotels, aviation and other sectors.
+He previously worked at Shanghai Pharmaceuticals 2017-22, he latterly served as Managing Director of the investment division.
+He previously worked in fund management and commodity finance, including at JP Morgan in Hong Kong and Singapore.
 Educated in England, he studied Chinese at Yale University (BA) and at National Taiwan University.
+He serves as a board member of Carmel School, CEJI and other community organisations.

 Rabbi David Rosen is International Director of Interreligious Affairs of AJC and its Heilbrunn Institute for International Interreligious Understanding. (see Bio).
 Former Chief Rabbi of Ireland and past Chairman of IJCIC, the International Jewish Committee on Interreligious Consultations (a broad-based coalition of Jewish organizations representing world Jewry to other religions), he is a co-president of the World Conference of Religions for Peace, Honorary President of the International Council of Christians and Jews, and serves on the Executive of the World Council of Religious Leaders.
 Rabbi Rosen received a papal Knighthood in 2005 for his contribution to Jewish-Catholic reconciliation and in 2010 he was made a CBE (Commander of the British Empire) by H.M.
 Queen Elizabeth II for his work promoting interfaith understanding and cooperation.